shlomif/halting-my-real-person-fiction/README.md

-Chuck Norris and Bruce Lee are the last in line of master professional warriors (believed to have passed through [Saladin](http://shlomifishswiki.branchable.com/Saladin_Style/) himself - one of the greatest and most underrated hackers of all time) but I believe some of the newer amateur MMA fighters could have overcome even Bruce Lee himself.
+Chuck Norris and Bruce Lee are the last in line of master professional warriors (believed to have passed through [Saladin](http://shlomifishswiki.branchable.com/Saladin_Style/) himself - one of the greatest and most underrated hackers of all time) but I believe some of the newer amateur MMA fighters could have defeated even Bruce Lee himself.

 Former professional actors like Emma Watson, Sarah Michelle Gellar, Summer Glau and Chuck Norris who the better they become the more they were resented,